mdn/browser-compat-data/schemas/compat-data-schema.md

   This property may be formatted using Markdown, see the rules for `notes`.

 - An optional `mdn_url` property which **points to an MDN reference page documenting the feature**.
-  It needs to be a valid URL, and should be the language-neutral URL (e.g. use `https://developer.mozilla.org/docs/Web/CSS/text-align` instead of `https://developer.mozilla.org/en-US/docs/Web/CSS/text-align`).
+  It needs to be a valid URL, and should be the language-neutral URL (for example use `https://developer.mozilla.org/docs/Web/CSS/text-align` instead of `https://developer.mozilla.org/en-US/docs/Web/CSS/text-align`).

 - An optional `spec_url` property as a URL or an array of URLs, each of which is for a specific part of a specification in which this feature is defined.
-  Each URL must contain a fragment identifier (e.g. `https://tc39.es/proposal-promise-allSettled/#sec-promise.allsettled`) or match one of the regular-expression pattern given in the JSON Schema file.
+  Each URL must contain a fragment identifier (for example `https://tc39.es/proposal-promise-allSettled/#sec-promise.allsettled`) or match one of the regular-expression pattern given in the JSON Schema file.
   Each URL must link to a specification published by a standards body or a formal proposal that may lead to such publication.

 - An optional `tags` property to assign tags to the feature.